Who Is At The Helm Of A Company?

 In this article, Martin Kennaugh Client Services Director, demystifies the role of a company director and explores the different types steering the ship.
 Martyn Fiddler has been delivering tailored ownership solutions for over 40 years.
 Through deep, collaborative conversations with our clients, we uncover what makes their needs unique ensuring we identify the right solution and the right person to guide it forward.

 A company director holds a critical role at the helm of an organisation, tasked with overseeing its management, operations, and strategic direction.
 Directors govern the company’s affairs, ensuring its success while being legally accountable for its actions.
-Formally appointed to the board and registered with the companies office, directors shoulder the responsibility of steering the organisation toward its objectives while adhering to legal and regulatory obligations.
+Formally appointed to the board, directors shoulder the responsibility of steering the organisation toward its objectives while adhering to legal and regulatory obligations.
 Directorship is not a title bestowed lightly it’s a position of trust, influence, and significant duty.

 The Different Types of Directors